SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

         case OnFire
     }

+..
+PrinterError.OnFire is a reference to the Unix printing system's "lp0 on fire" error message, used when the kernel can't identify the specific error.

 Use ``throw`` to throw an error and ``throws`` to mark a function that can throw an error.
 If you throw an error in a function,